Nicolas Lancret, «La Camargo Dancing»

 Voltaire forgot to add that in this competition with men in the art of ballet, our heroine was at a disadvantage.
 After all, men did not have to gather and lift a lush skirt of expensive and heavy fabric during pirouettes and steps.

 The skirt itself became Camargo's most stubborn enemy.
-And she shortened it. **By a revolutionary 20! centimeters.**
+And she shortened it.
+By a revolutionary 20! centimeters, it is almost 8! inches.

-Night, moon, a young man in love, a guitar, a beauty, and a song-confession—this is the image our imagination paints when talking about the musical genre of the serenade.
+Night, the moon, a young man in love, a guitar, a beauty, and a song-declaration of love – this is the very image our imagination paints for us when speaking of such a musical genre as the serenade.
 But!
-It was not always and not necessarily like this.
+It was not always and not necessarily like that.

-In the absence of musical abilities in our imaginary suitor, he could hire a singer or even an entire ensemble of musicians.
-And the city streets would begin to resonate with a romantic open-air concert in honor of love and beauty. **So, modern gentlemen have something to learn!**
+In the absence of musical abilities from our imaginary suitor for the hand and heart, for example, but given his financial means and ardent feelings, our hero could, of course, hire a singer or even an entire ensemble of musicians.
+And the city streets would begin to resonate with a romantic open-air concert in honor of love and beauty.
+Some, probably, grumbled irritably-saying they couldn't sleep...
+Someone else, on the contrary, would open their windows and enjoy the beautiful melodies...
+And the beauty...?
+It is difficult to imagine absolute indifference to such a sign of attention...
+So, modern gentlemen have something to learn!

 Joseph Haydn «Serenade» from the F major Quartet